RandalSibley/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+In this video, I will be creating new agents in OS ticket.
+I will be establishing new SLA requirements, and creating new help topics for ticketing system.
+Last, I will open new tickets created by new user accounts, login the new Admin account and review the new tickets, to address/resolve tickets.<br />

 <h2>Video Demonstration</h2>